redpen-cc/redpen-doc/source/configuration.rst

 Sample: Setting characters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the following setting, we can see that character-table has define 6 characters.
-First character element define exlamation mark as '!'.
-Second element , FULL_STOP defines period as "." and in addition the character need space after the period.
-Third element define comma as ',' and also define invalid characters '、' and '，'.
-Here invalid characters represents the variations of registered character.
-For example, In japanese FULL_STOP can be not only '.' but also '。'.
+First character element defines
+exlamation mark as '!'.
+Second element , FULL_STOP defines period as "." and in addition the character need space
+after the period.
+Third element defines comma as ',' and also define invalid characters '、' and '，'.
+Here invalid
+characters represents the variations of registered character.
+For example, In japanese FULL_STOP can be not only '.'
+but also '。'.
 If we registered invalid-chars, we can prevents the mixture usages of character variations.

 .. code-block:: xml